Pranav188/SmartRoll/README.md

 ## Features

+- **Interactive Web Interface:** An easy-to-use UI built with Django for uploading classroom photos and viewing results instantly.
-- Automated attendance for an entire classroom in seconds from a single image.
+- **Automated Attendance:** Mark attendance for an entire classroom in seconds.
-- AI-powered recognition using a pre-trained deep learning model with the **face_recognition** library for robust identification.
+- **AI-Powered Recognition:** Utilizes a powerful, pre-trained deep learning model via the `face_recognition` library for robust identification..
-- Detailed, timestamped CSV report listing each student as "Present" or "Absent".
-- Simple enrollment: add new students by creating folders in `/dataset` and dropping in their photos—no database configuration needed.
+- **Visual Feedback:** Displays the processed classroom photo with recognized faces highlighted in labeled boxes.
-- Adjustable recognition tolerance to control false positives for different environments.
+- **Adjustable Accuracy:** The recognition tolerance can be easily configured to control false positives.

 ---

 ## How It Works?

+The system operates in two main phases:

 ### Enrollment (One-Time Setup)
-- Run `encode_faces.py` to scan the `/dataset` directory.
+- The standalone script `encode_faces.py` scans the `dataset/` directory.
-- For each student's image, a unique 128-point facial encoding is generated.
+- For each student's image, a unique 128-point **facial encoding** is generated.
-- All encodings are saved in `encodings.pickle` (the face database).
+- All encodings are serialized and saved into the `encodings.pickle` file, which acts as the application's face database.

-### Recognition (Daily Use)
+### Recognition (Daily Use via Web App)
+- The instructor navigates to the SmartRoll web application in their browser.
-- Instructors submit a classroom photo to `mark_attendance.py`.
+- They upload a classroom photo using the simple web form.
-- The script detects all faces, computes new encodings, and compares them with the database.
+- The Django backend receives the image, detects all faces, computes their encodings, and compares them against the `encodings.pickle` database.
-- Matched students are marked as present; unmatched are marked absent.
-- The final report is printed to the terminal and saved as a CSV file.
+- The results, including "Present" and "Absent" lists and the processed image, are rendered directly on the webpage for immediate review.

 ---

 ## Technology Stack

-- Python (backend)
+- **Backend:** Python, Django
-- OpenCV (computer vision)
+- **Computer Vision:** OpenCV
-- face_recognition (powered by dlib)
+- **Facial Recognition:** `face_recognition` (dlib)
-- Pickle (data serialization)
+- **Data Serialization:** Pickle
+- **Frontend:** HTML, Tailwind CSS (via CDN)

 ---

 ## Getting Started

+Follow these steps to get the project running on your local machine.

 ### Prerequisites